TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilience.md

 * Most sensor updates are pushed from the charger via a websocket
 * Sometimes the updates [stop coming](https://github.com/gndean/home-assistant-hypervolt-charger/issues/88)
 * Need to restart the integration or force a refresh using the Hypervolt app
-* So far has happened once to me
+* As always, once it happened to me I became incentivised to try and so something about it
 * How can we mitigate the problem

 # Redundant Grid I/O Sensor